RobertWHurst/KeyboardJS/readme.md

 Methods
 -------

-### KeyboardJS.bind.key
+### KeyboardJS.on

 ###### Usage

-    KeyboardJS.bind.key(keyCombo, onDownCallback, onUpCallback);
+    KeyboardJS.on(keyCombo, onDownCallback, onUpCallback);

 Binds any key or key combo.
 See 'keyCombo' definition below for details.
 The onDownCallback is fired once the key or key combo becomes active.
 The onUpCallback is fired when the combo no longer active (a single key is released).

-Both the onUpCallback and the onDownCallback are passed three arguments.
+Both the onUpCallback and the onUpCallback are passed three arguments.
 The first is the key event, the second is the keys pressed, and the third is the key combo string.

 ###### Returned
 Returns an object containing the following methods.

-* clear - Removes the key or key combo binding.
+* clear() - Removes the key or key combo binding.

-### KeyboardJS.bind.axis

-###### Usage

-    KeyboardJS.bind.axis(upkeyCombo, downkeyCombo, leftkeyCombo, rightkeyCombo, callback);

-Binds four keys or key combos as an up, down, left, right axis.
-See 'keyCombo' definition above for details.
-The callback is fired when any of the key combos are active.
-It is passed an axis object.
-See 'axis' definition below for more details.

-###### Returned
-Returns an object containing the following methods.

-* clear - Removes the axis binding.
+* on() - Allows you to bind to the keyup and keydown event of the given combo.
+An alternative to adding the onDownCallback and onUpCallback.

 ### KeyboardJS.activeKeys